-Update January 18, 2019: I wrote this post seven years ago.
+Update August 14, 2019: I wrote this post seven years ago.
 It’s every bit as applicable today as it was then – maybe more so.
-That said, even with the transgressions on the inhabitants of the White House, I have hope that by the uncovering of the evil that is possible at high levels of government we will wake up to the need for us reassess our personal role in society and how we influence.
+That said, even with the transgressions on the inhabitants of the White House, I have hope that by the uncovering of the evil that is possible at high levels of government we will wake up to the need for us reassess our personal role in society and how we influence it.

 The references I make to several of the tech companies are also relevant as are the questions … as we are still awaiting answers.